How to make a resume on a Word document

 - Awards, honors, and GPA (if it’s 3.5 or higher)

-However, if you’re writing a resume with no work experience, or you’re a recent college graduate, consider adding more detail to your education section.
+However, if you’re writing a resume with no work experience, or you’re a recent college graduate, consider adding more detail to your education section, like extracurricular activities or relevant coursework.

-Add a skills section on your MS Word resume to show that you have the expertise needed to do the job you’re applying for.
+Your skills section shows that you have the expertise needed to perform well in the role you’re applying for.

-Here’s an example of what your skills section should look like once you’ve filled out your Microsoft Word resume:
+Here’s an example of what your skills section should look like:

 7. Include career accomplishments and awards at the bottom

-Finally, consider adding an additional section to your Microsoft Word resume for things like awards, accomplishments, or volunteer work.
+Finally, consider adding an additional section for things like awards, accomplishments, or professional affiliations.

-This will usually go at the bottom of your resume, like so:
+This will usually go at the bottom of your resume, like this:

-Tips for a professional resume format in Word
+Tips for creating a professional-looking resume in Word

-You’ll probably need to make some adjustments to get your resume in Microsoft Word just right.
-Here’s how to make a few key resume formatting tweaks:
+You’ll probably need to make some adjustments to get your resume to look just right.
+Here are some tips for polishing your new resume:

 Adjust your margins

-Keep your resume information visually balanced throughout the page by paying special attention to your resume format in Word.
-If you’re having trouble keeping your resume length to one page, try adjusting your resume margins.
+If you’re having trouble keeping your resume to one page, try adjusting the margins.

 You can do this in Microsoft Word by selecting “Layout” and then clicking on “Margins”: